-To compare also to TL, Figure 8d depicts the recall and F1-scores for ML+E, GOLD and TL for dataset A (the results for the other datasets show similar trends).
-While the recall value for TL is marginally higher than GOLD for k=10 and 20, the corresponding precision was extremely bad, as demonstrated by the fact that the TL F1-scores are significantly lower for all k.
-Morever, the rules generated by TL were not meaningful to the experts in terms of semantic understability, as illustrated in Appendix C. Interestingly, for TL^m , not only that for each input rule the algorithm now had to examine an exponential number of rules (all possible mappings) but the results did not improve relative to the original TL.
+To compare also to TL, Figure 9 depicts the recall and F1-scores for ML+E, GOLD and TL for dataset A (the others show similar trends).
+While the recall value for TL is marginally higher than GOLD for k = 10, 20, the corresponding precision was extremely bad, as demonstrated by the fact that the TL F1-scores are significantly lower for all k.
+Moreover, the rules generated by TL were not meaningful to the experts in terms of semantic understability, as illustrated in the full version of the paper [13].
+Interestingly, for TL^m, not only that for each input rule an exponential number of rules (all possible mapping combinations) should be examined, the results did not improve relative to the original TL.